 - a one year program including Open Studies and University Transfer,

-- an apprenticeship program under the Apprenticeship and Industry Training Act (Alberta), or
+- an apprenticeship education program under the Skilled Trades and Apprenticeship Education Act (STAEA), or

 - a graduate level program,

 - be in good standing on any previously-issued Canada and/or Alberta student loans, and

 - have a family income that is below the Income Threshold listed in the table below.

 |Family Size||Low Income Threshold/ Income